-The purpose of the 1-year fellowship is to prepare a doctoral thesis for publication through a variety of high quality published outputs.
+The purpose of the 1-year fellowship is to prepare a doctoral thesis for publication through a variety of high-quality published outputs.
 These might include, for instance, a monograph, peer-reviewed journal articles or contributions to edited volumes, or a combination of the above.

 This should be written by the applicant after consulting with the proposed mentor(s) and host organisation(s).